Reachability is in DynFO: Introduction

 \section{Introduction}

+\progress{30} In many data management scenarios, data is subject to frequent change.
+When a web server is temporarily not available, data packages have to be rerouted immediately; when a train is cancelled on short notice, travellers need to find alternative connections as fast as possible.

+Recomputation of a query after each small change of the data is often not possible due to the large amount of data at hand and efficiency considerations.
+Often it is also not necessary: the loss of one server usually affects only a small part of the network.
+Therefore it makes sense to consider incremental algorithms that use previously computed auxiliary data to answer queries faster, after a small change.

-Dynamic Complexity Theory studies dynamic problems from the point of view of Descriptive Complexity (see \cite{Ibook}).
-It has its roots in theoretical investigations of the view update problem for relational databases.
+In this article, we do not study the dynamic scenario from the point of view of incremental algorithms, but rather from the point of view of Descriptive Complexity (see \cite{Ibook}).
+More precisely, we use the setting of Dynamic Complexity Theory as introduced by Patnaik and Immerman \cite{PatnaikI97}.
+Dynamic Complexity Theory has its roots in theoretical investigations of the view update problem for relational databases.
 In a nutshell, it investigates the logical complexity of updating the result of a query under deletion or insertion of tuples into a database.

-As an example, the Reachability query asks, whether in a directed graph there is a path from a distinguished node $s$ to a node $t$.
-The correct result of this query (i.e., whether such a path exists in the current graph) can be maintained for \emph{acyclic graphs} with the help of an auxiliary binary relation that is updated by a first-order formula after each insertion or deletion of an edge.
-In fact, one can simply maintain the transitive closure of the edge relation.
-In terms of Dynamic Complexity, we get that Acyclic Reachability is in \DynFO.
-In this setting, a sequence of change operations is applied to a graph with a fixed set of nodes whose edge set is initially empty \cite{PatnaikI97}.

-Studying first-order logic as an update language in a dynamic setting is interesting for (at least) two reasons.
-In the context of relational databases, first-order logic is a natural update language as such updates can also be expressed in SQL.
-On the other hand, first-order logic also corresponds to circuit-based low level complexity classes; and therefore queries maintainable by first-order updates can be evaluated in a highly parallel fashion in dynamic contexts.

-We also consider two extensions, \DynFOar and non-uniform \DynFO, whose programs can assume at initialization time multiplication and addition relations on the underlying universe of the graph, and arbitrarily pre-computed auxiliary relations, respectively.
-These two classes contain those problems that can be maintained by uniform and non-uniform families of poly-size, bounded-depth circuits, respectively.
+Besides possibly saving resources, a dynamic approach to query answering can increase the expressivity of database query languages.
+It is well-known that the relational algebra inherits the well-known expressivity limitations from first-order logic.
+It basically can only express local queries that do not count (see, e.g., \cite{Libkin04} for more information on the limits of first-order logic on finite structures).
+In the dynamic setting, first-order logic is more powerful: as a simple example, whether the size of a set is odd or even can be easily maintained under single insertion and deletion operations with the help of a single bit of auxiliary (stored) data.